Peliitat Heinola

 Heinolan Peliitat (formerly Heinolan Kiekko) is an ice hockey club based in Heinola, Finland.
-The club is made up of 11 teams with the top team playing in the Mestis.
+The club is made up of 11 teams with the top team playing in the 2.
+Divisioona, the 4th tier of ice hockey in Finland.
 They play their home games in the Versowood Areena, which has a capacity of 2,975 (with 1,500 seated).
 The club is affiliated with the Liiga side Lahti Pelicans.